 It is intended that this Corporation shall have the status of a Corporation that is exempt from federal income taxation under section 501(a) of the Internal Revenue Code as an organization described in section 501(c)(6) of the Internal Revenue Code, and that is exempt from California income taxation under section 23701e of the California Revenue and Taxation Code.
 These bylaws shall be construed in a manner consistent with these statutes, and all powers and activities of the Corporation shall be limited accordingly.
 Consistent with this purpose, the Corporation is empowered to exercise all rights and powers conferred by the laws of the State of California upon nonprofit Corporations.

-Neither this Corporation nor its members shall discuss, engage in, facilitate or condone activities that restrain competition in violation of state or federal laws or otherwise.
+This Corporation shall not discuss, engage in, facilitate or condone activities that restrain competition in violation of state or federal laws or otherwise.
 The Corporation shall adopt and adhere to formal antitrust compliance guidelines, which shall be in writing and communicated regularly to the Corporation’s Board of Directors.

-The corporate powers, business and affairs of the Corporation shall be exercised, conducted and controlled by a Board of Directors who shall be active members in good standing or connected with a firm which is a member in good standing as hereinafter provided.
-Any individual who is a member or the designated voting representative of a member in good standing shall be eligible to be a Director in this Corporation.
+The corporate powers, business and affairs of the Corporation shall be exercised, conducted and controlled by a Board of Directors who shall be comprised of those business owners, or business owner representatives, subject to the Humboldt County Tourism Business Improvement District (HCTBID) assessment in good standing.
+Any individual who is a lodging business owner within the HCTBID or the designated voting representative of a lodging business owner within the HCTBID in good standing shall be eligible to be a Director of this Corporation.